junho0901/gogossing/README.md

 If you have any question.
 Please contact Email: dlwnsgh0901@gnu.ac.kr

-Junho Lee, Moosung Seo, Seongseop Lim, and Eunji Joe/nDepartment of Aerospace and Software Engineering, Gyeongsang National University.
+Junho Lee, Moosung Seo, Seongseop Lim, and Eunji Joe\\Department of Aerospace and Software Engineering, Gyeongsang National University.